 - A scoop of cocoa powder contains 12 milligrams of caffeine

 - An ounce of milk chocolate contains 4 milligrams of caffeine

 - White chocolate (which is not actually chocolate) does not contain caffeine

-	Can a drink an energy drink while I am pregnant?
+Can I drink an energy drink while pregnant?

-	Green, black, and white tea all contain caffeine, but how do the caffeine levels comparable to that of coffee?
+Green, black, and white tea all contain caffeine, but how do the caffeine levels compare to that of coffee?

-	The amount of caffeine in teas vary significantly depending on the type, method of preparation, and origin of the tea
+The amount of caffeine in teas varies significantly depending on the type, method of preparation, and origin of the tea leaves.

-	leaves.

-	We already know that pregnant women are safe to consume caffeine in moderation, albeit no more than 300 milligrams per

-	day.
-So, here’s a list of the average caffeine content in a few popular caffeinated drinks 7 1 :
+We already know that pregnant women are safe to consume caffeine in moderation, albeit no more than 300 milligrams per day.
+So, here’s a list of the average caffeine content in a few popular caffeinated drinks:

 - Brewed Coffee 135 milligrams per cup